andifalk/secure-oauth2-oidc-workshop/setup/README.md

 To configure and run Keycloak using docker

 1. Open a new command line terminal window
-2. Change directory to subdirectory _setup_keycloak_ of the workshop repository
+2. Change directory to subdirectory _setup_ of the workshop repository
 3. Open and edit the script _run_keycloak_docker.sh_ or _run_keycloak_docker.bat_ (depending on your OS) and adapt the value for _WORKSHOP_HOME_ to your local workshop repository directory
 3. Save and execute the script _run_keycloak_docker.sh_ or _run_keycloak_docker.bat_ (depending on your OS)